Understanding call, apply, and bind in JavaScript

 Hero image for 'Understanding call, apply, and bind in JavaScript.'
 Image by Lewis Kang'ethe Ngugi.

-What Are call, apply, and bind?
+What call, apply and bind do

 call